 Don't Fall for Bill Payment Scams

-If you receive a call or an in-person visit from anyone demanding immediate payment on your AMP electric account, be more than suspicious.
+If you receive a call, an in-person visit or an email from anyone demanding immediate payment on your AMP electric account, be more than suspicious.
 AMP will never ask for credit card or debit card numbers and only provides courtesy calls to accounts that are already delinquent.
 If you have any doubts, don’t give out any information.
 Please hang up and call an AMP Customer Service Representative at 510-748-3900.

 Common scams involve someone imprersonating a utility representative (either on the phone or in person) claiming that an electric account is past due and will be disconnected.
 The individual goes on to provide payment instructions via Green Dot MoneyPaks or NetSpend prepaid debit cards.
 These cards, and others like them, are a good signal that a scam is underway.